Sight Words Every K1-K2 Child Should Know (Singapore MOE List)

 K2 Sight Words (Age 6)

 By K2, your child should know the 50 K1 words plus these additional 50 words.
-This brings the total to approximately 100 sight words by the end of K2:
+That brings the total to approximately 100 sight words by the end of K2 — which sounds like a lot until you realise many of them your child will pick up just from reading books together.

 K2 Words (50 additional)